NateEag/dotfiles/readme.md

 it's Slack's frontmost window).
 My Hammerspoon config gives that command a global keybinding, thus giving me a global keyboard shortcut for muting Slack.

-The same general principle applies on almost any OS.
-If it has a solid accessibility API, you can use it to automate graphical programs.
+The same general principle applies on any OS, platform, or program.
+If it has a useful accessibility API, you can use it to automate graphical components (which, I should note, means you have a usable mechanism for writing functional tests).

 It's tempting to call that "abusing the accessibility API", but it really isn't.
-The whole purpose of such an API is to do exactly these sorts of things, to make it easier for people to use programs that didn't consider their needs fully.
+The whole purpose of such an API is to do exactly these sorts of things, to make it easier for people to use programs that do not fit their needs.

-Assistive devices are useful even to those without traditional handicaps.
+Assistive devices are useful even for those without handicaps.